Markets wrong-footed by Erdogan election showing turn screw on Turkey

 “In this country, the inflation rate will come down along with the interest rates, so that we will come to a point where people will be relieved.
 I say this speaking as an economist.
 This is not an illusion.”

-Call it election bluster and rhetoric if you will, suggest that Erdogan will be for turning once safely back in the palace, but few already wrong-footed investors in the rattled markets are taking any chances.
+Erdogan may change policy once safely back in the palace, but few already wrong-footed investors in the rattled markets are taking any chances.

 At 661 bp over US Treasury yields, Turkey is now paying a higher premium than similarly-rated countries such as Honduras, Iraq and Mongolia, which have traded at or near distressed levels in recent months, according to a Bloomberg index tracking emerging market debt.

-Three straight days of losses saw many of Turkey’s longer-dated dollar bond issues on May 18 (May 19 was a public holiday in Turkey) more than 10 cents below the close at the end of last week, with some trading below the 70-cent mark that analysts broadly consider the threshold for distressed territory, Reuters reported.
+Three straight days of losses saw many of Turkey’s longer-dated dollar bond issues on May 18 (May 19 was a public holiday in Turkey) down more than 10 cents in the dollar below the close at the end of last week, with some trading below the 70-cent mark that analysts broadly consider the threshold for distressed territory, Reuters reported.

 The main Borsa Istanbul banking stocks index, meanwhile, shed a further 3.64% on May 18, taking it to a level 20.7% lower than its pre-election close, while the stock exchange’s overall equities index closed 3.43% lower on the day.